 Treatment of vision with stem cells is a specialized department of our Institute.
 The techniques which we use were developed and first applied in the Moorfields Eye Hospital in London.
 These revolutionary techniques have restored 85% of the vision in macular degeneration and 65% in diabetic visual impairment.
 We hope that in the near future this technique will be available to a wide range of patients around the world (Science Alert).

 Crohn's disease and nonspecific ulcerative colitis (NUC)

-The effectiveness of the use of stem cells for the treatment of Crohn’s disease and NUC, has been confirmed in the work of Japanese scientists from the National Center for Children’s Health and Development.
+The effects of stem cells in the treatment of Crohn’s disease and NUC, has been confirmed in the work of Japanese scientists from the National Center for Children’s Health and Development.
 The use of functional stem cells of the intestine, recreated the ability to absorb all food nutrients and the ability to regenerate the intestinal wall.